daresnick/Data-Science-Projects/Featured_Projects/readme.md

 # Featured Projects

 ### Hand Washing Analysis using data from Dr. Semmelweis in the 1840s
   - This is a small project that uses pandas plot to show the effects of deaths after giving birth of two different clinics before and after hand-washing.
-Bootstrapping is also used to create a 95% confidence interval on the difference on the proportion of deaths before and after hand-washing.
+Bootstrapping is also used to create a 95% confidence interval on the difference of the proportion of deaths before and after hand-washing.

 ### Exploring 67 years of LEGO toys
   - This is a very small project that explores different Lego toys using groupby, aggregation, and pandas plot.